DavidVentura/blog/blog/raw/pico8-console/POST.md

 ---
-title: Making a handheld Pico8 console, part 1
+title: Making a handheld Pico8 console
 date: 2022-07-24
 tags: rp2040, sdl, embedded, pico8, picopico
 description: Building a RP2040 based Pico-8 handheld console
-series: picopico
+slug: making-a-handheld-pico8-console-part-1
-series_idx: 1
+series: Picopico
 ---

 A while ago I found out about a "fantasy console" named Pico-8, which is a nifty little target for writing *constrained* games and thought